IBT-learning/full-stack-software-engineering-2024/6-react/assignments/react-assignment-2.md

 ## Write a to-do list

+I'm not going to give you a lot of details on how to implement this app, part of the challenge will be to design the solution yourself.

+#### Requirements:

+- there is an input field on the page
+- when I submit a value from the input field, it will be added to the to-do list
+- there is a way to mark an item as "completed"
+- when I mark an item as completed, the display will change

+#### Test data:

 You'll probably want to start with some beginning data to work with while you develop.
-You will always be able to take this out later
+You will always be able to take this out later.
+I suggest this data structure, but feel free to adjust it as your app calls for.

 ```javascript
 const tasks = [